BigDataRepublic/Football_match_prediction/Data/readme.md

     - Last letter indicates team: H(ome), A(way)
   6. Closing odds (last odds before match starts)
     - Last letter indicates team or draw: H(ome), A(way), D(draw)

+### More Data
+More data can be downloaded from: http://www.football-data.co.uk/data.php.
+Only thing we've added is the season directory structure